emperor-katax/BP_DD_Mult_UE532/README.md

 Impulse  <br>
 Collision handling  <br>

-<h4> This project is designed for teaching Unreal Engine by demonstration a functional prototype. <br> The project template is optimized to reduce size.  </h4>
+<h4><strong>This project is designed for teaching game application development with Unreal Engine, by demonstration a free to use functional prototype.</strong><br>The project template is optimized to reduce size of zip-file.<br>  </h4>